Fisher School of Accounting Council

 - Silver: Silver level members are the next 20 highest point earners after gold.
 In addition to the bronze-level benefits, silver-level members receive second priority when signing up for Council trips.

-- Bronze: Bronze level members are the third highest 20 point earners after silver and gold.
+- Bronze: Bronze level members are those after silver who earn a minimum of 25 points during the semester.
 Points are earned by attending the various Council events which are weighted differently based on the event type (see below).
 Bronze-level members receive recognition in the FSOAC career fair binder distributed to employers, are eligible to run for an executive board position, and have the right to vote.

 Points will be available based on the following scale: